Long-time Freeness in the Kicked Top: Modeling Chaos: Kicked Top, full ETH and Free Probability

 \subsubsection{Freeness}

 A central concept in Free Probability is free independence, or \emph{freeness}, which generalizes the classical notion of independence from commuting to non-commuting variables.
-Two large $D \times D$ matrices $A$ and $B$ are said to be \emph{asymptotically free} if their mixed free cumulants (defined in Eq.~\eqref{def_Free}) vanish $\forall n$:
+Two large $D \times D$ matrices $A$ and $B$ are said to be \emph{asymptotically free} if all their mixed free cumulants (defined in Eq.~\eqref{def_Free}) vanish $\forall n$:

 where ``asymptotically'' indicates that this condition holds as the matrix dimension $D$ diverges.
-When $A$ and $B$ are free, their mixed moments can be computed from their individual moments only \footnote{For example, consider the implicit definition in Eq.~\eqref{def_Free} for alternating free variables $A, B$:
+The dots denote additional arguments, the term \textit{mixed} indicates that at least one entry differs from the others, without any constraint on their arrangement.
+When $A$ and $B$ are free, their mixed moments can be computed from their individual moments only\,\footnote{For example, consider the implicit definition in Eq.~\eqref{def_Free} for alternating free variables $A, B$: